undefinedDarkness/ss/README.md

 ### Math
 Any queries in the form of `n <operation> n =` will try to be solved by lua,
 and the result will become an item,
-Bang: `!m` - The equal sign shouldnt be there when using the bang
+Bang: `!m` - The equal sign shouldn't be there when using the bang

 * Bangs are used as a prefix to your query to target a specific source.
 Eg: `!f init.lua` will try using the file finder source